BST-Plus/BST-Plus/README.md

-#BST - A Bootstrap 3 Starter Theme, for WordPress
+#BST Plus - A Bootstrap 3 Starter Theme, for WordPress

+*Version 2.1*

-**BST is a simple WordPress starter theme loaded with Bootstrap 3.**
+**BST Plus is a WordPress starter theme loaded with Bootstrap 3.
+It is the big brother of BST [https://github.com/SimonPadbury/bst](https://github.com/SimonPadbury/bst), and is in fact shares the same base files as BST.**

-*Version 2.0*

-This theme has been built for use as a starter theme and as a learning aid for people who wish to get into WordPress theme design.
+BST started out as a `B`ootstrap `S`tarter `T`heme for WordPress, but then it got more complicated when modifications were added over the years.
+I received feedback that has moded me to split BST into two projects:

+(1) taking BST back to original idea as a starter theme (removing all the modifications), and (2) retaining all the modifications to this new theme, BST Plus (and adding more here, over time).

-##Features
+##Features of BST Plus

 * *Simple, intuitive, clean code.*
 * CSS, JS, functions and template parts are organized into different folders.